Adposition and Case Supersenses v2.6: Guidelines for English: Special Labels

 \subsection{OTHER INFINITIVE (\backi)}

-As described in \cref{sec:inf}, infinitive clauses are analyzed with a supersense if and only if they serve as a purpose adjunct, or in certain purpose-related constructions (inherent purpose, action that costs money in a commercial scene, that which something is sufficient or excessive for).
+As described in \cref{sec:inf}, infinitive clauses are analyzed with a supersense if and only if they serve as a purpose adjunct, or in certain purpose-related constructions (result; complement of entity-referring indefinite pronoun; commercial service; that which something is good or bad for, or sufficient or excessive for).
 The special label \backi is reserved for all other uses of infinitival \p{to}, as well as \p{for} whenever it introduces the subject of an infinitive clause.\footnote{Essentially, our position is that these uses of infinitivals are more like syntactically core elements (subject, object) than obliques, and thus should be excluded from semantic annotation under the present scheme.}